Retirees’ self-help in Israeli schools: ‘We all want to be relevant’

 “Studies show that kids behave better when there is an elderly person around.
 It makes them calmer,” says Mr. Ackerman.
 “Their presence becomes important to school.
 Kids really want their wisdom, it turns out.”

-Varda Keshales is a Romanian-born immigrant and musician who once conducted a children’s orchestra in Ramle east of Tel Aviv and then taught generations of youngsters at the music conservatory in next-door Lod how to play the piano, accordion, and synthesizer.
+Varda Keshales is a Romanian-born immigrant and musician who once conducted a children’s orchestra in Ramle east of Tel Aviv.
+She then taught generations of youngsters at the music conservatory in next-door Lod how to play the piano, accordion, and synthesizer.
 When she retired after close to 40 years, she decided to go into selling Tupperware.
 That did not last long.

 “I wanted to try and do some business – not to climb the walls from boredom,” says the mother of four and grandmother of nine.
 “But I didn’t make any money, and it was not that fun.
 I’m not a businesswoman.”

-And it turns out, she will admit, she missed the messy and beautiful combination of children and music.
+And it turns out, she will admit, that she missed the messy and beautiful combination of children and music.

-So, she returned, in a volunteer capacity, bringing her organ with her into the Rishonim school.
+So, she returned, in a volunteer capacity, bringing her organ with her to the Rishonim school.
 There, she reigns supreme in a small music room that the school set up just for her – as first- and second-graders jockey for the chance to snag a private session with the 80-year-old.

 Her next mission is to recruit her husband, a retired engineer, to join her.
-He would be good at, say, 5th grade math, she suggests.
+He would be good at, say, fifth grade math, she suggests.
 “We need him here,” she says, and then shoos everyone away so she can focus on her next student.